processchallenge/processchallenge.github.io/instr.md

 categories: media
 layout: page
 ---
-# Imporatnt Note
+# Important Note
-* The **intellectual property (IP)** is not transferred to the challenge organisers, i.e., if code is shared/submitted, the participants remain the owners of their code (when the code is made publicly available, an appropriate license should beadded).
+* The **intellectual property (IP)** is not transferred to the challenge organisers, i.e., if code is shared/submitted, the participants remain the owners of their code (when the code is made publicly available, an appropriate licence should be added).

 # Tasks